-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 index.js file is the root of your project where React components will be rendered.
 Let me explain how the code works:

-- Line 1: React package is imported to handle JSX processing
+- Line 1: The React package is imported to handle JSX processing.

-- Line 2: ReactDOM package is imported to render React components.
+- Line 2: The ReactDOM package is imported to render the root React component.

-- Line 4: Call to render function
+- Line 3: Call to the render function, passing in:

 <h1>Hello World</h1>: a JSX element

-document.getElementById('root'): HTML container
+document.getElementById('root'): an HTML container (the JSX element will be rendered here).

 -

-The HTML container is located in
+The HTML container is located in the

-<a>.
-It does look a lot like HTML, but there are some key differences.
+While JSX does look a lot like HTML, there are some key differences.
 For example, you can’t use a

 class attribute, since it’s a JavaScript keyword.
 Instead,